Mermade/widdershins/README.md

 Note that the list of included files is simply passed into the header of the markdown file, they are actually included by Slate or the alternative you use.

-To see the list of highlight-js syntax highlighting themes, [click here](https://highlightjs.org/static/demo/)
+To see the list of highlight-js syntax highlighting themes, [click here](https://highlightjs.org/static/demo/).

-Schema.org WebAPI discovery data is included if the options above are set.
+Schema.org [WebAPI discovery data](http://schema.org/WebAPI) is included if the option above is set.
 See the W3C [WebAPI Discovery Community Group](https://www.w3.org/community/web-api-discovery/) for more information.

 ## Template parameters